newrelic-experimental/netlify-plugin/README.md

 ### UI Installation

-UI installation is the quickest way to start using the plugin, and does not require any modifications to your project's code.
+[UI installation](https://docs.netlify.com/configure-builds/build-plugins/#ui-installation) is the quickest way to start using the plugin, and does not require any modifications to your project's code.

-- Navigate to the Netlify plugin directory, search for New Relic, and select install and then choose which of your Netlify sites will use the plugin
+- Navigate to the [Netlify plugin directory](https://app.netlify.com/plugins), search for New Relic, and select install and then choose which of your Netlify sites will use the plugin
-- Go to your site settings > build and deploy > environment and set the following environment variables:
+- Go to your site settings > build and deploy > environment and set the following [environment variables](https://docs.netlify.com/configure-builds/environment-variables/):
-  - NEWRELIC_ACCOUNT_ID: Your New Relic Account ID
+  - NEWRELIC_ACCOUNT_ID: Your [New Relic Account ID](https://docs.newrelic.com/docs/accounts/accounts-billing/account-structure/account-id/)
-  - NEWRELIC_INGEST_LICENSE_KEY: The ingest license key you created earlier
+  - NEWRELIC_INGEST_LICENSE_KEY: A New Relic [ingest license key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#ingest-license-key)
-  - NEWRELIC_BROWSER_LICENSE_KEY: The browser ingest license key your created earlier
+  - NEWRELIC_BROWSER_LICENSE_KEY: A New Relic [browser ingest license key](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/#ingest-browser-key)
-  - NEWRELIC_APP_ID: Your New Relic Browser App ID
+  - NEWRELIC_APP_ID: Your New Relic [Browser App ID](https://docs.newrelic.com/docs/apis/rest-api-v2/get-started/get-app-other-ids-new-relic-one/#browser)
   - ENABLE_BROWSER_MONITORING: Set this to true

 ### File-based Installation

-Alternatively, to install with file-based installation, add the following lines to your `netlify.toml` files:
+Alternatively, to install with [file-based installation](https://docs.netlify.com/configure-builds/build-plugins/#file-based-installation), add the following lines to your `netlify.toml` files:

 ```[[plugins]]
 package = "@newrelic/newrelic-netlify-plugin"